Are you looking for the best SMTP service providers?

 You will need the following information.

-- SMTP Host: You smtp host address which usually looks like this smtp.yoursmtpserver.com
+- SMTP Host: Your SMTP host address which usually looks like this smtp.yoursmtpserver.com

 - Encryption: Usually it is either SSL or TLS